gbdev/pandocs/src/MBC1.md

      0000-3FFF and A000-BFFF can be bank-switched via the 4000-5FFF bank register
 ```

-Technically, the MBC1 has AND gates between the both bank registers and the second highest bit of the address.
-This is intended to cause accesses to the 0000-3FFF region (which has that addess bit set to 0) to treat both registers as always 0, so that only bank 0 is accessible through this address.
+Technically, the MBC1 has AND gates between the both bank registers and the second-highest bit of the address.
+This is intended to cause accesses to the 0000-3FFF region (which has that address bit set to 0) to treat both registers as always 0, so that only bank 0 is accessible through this address.

-However, when the second bank register is connected to RAM, this has the side effect of also locking RAM to bank 0, as the RAM address space (A000-BFFF) _also_ has the second highest address bit set to 0.
+However, when the second bank register is connected to RAM, this has the side effect of also locking RAM to bank 0, as the RAM address space (A000-BFFF) _also_ has the second-highest address bit set to 0.

 Setting the mode to 1 disables these AND gates, allowing the two-bit register to switch the selected bank in both these regions.